Responsible gambling: Underage gambling

-The industry has also partaken in commitments to prevent young people from gambling.
+Licensed gambling operators are required to have policies and procedures in place to prevent underage gambling, including age verification measures and controls designed to restrict access by children and young people.
+This includes regulatory expectations such as age verification checks, staff training, and monitoring of compliance with licensing conditions.
 Key initiatives have included the efforts of the American Gaming Association (AGA), which adopted a comprehensive guideline for underage gambling, as well as the unattended minors guideline developed with the National Center for Missing and Exploited Children.
 In 2017, the organization announced a code of conduct for its members, which included specific training requirements for employees to deal with underage gaming.

 Ethical and responsible marketing

 Operators should comply with the relevant regulatory advertising codes of practice which typically ensure that advertisements are factually correct and do not target underage or vulnerable gamblers, such as players who have self-excluded themselves from gambling.
 It is also expected that operators should seek permission from the customer before engaging in direct marketing through the use of the customer's personal details.

 Operational requirements

 Operators are required to demonstrate internal controls and processes that adhere to the licensing conditions as stipulated by the regulatory jurisdiction that issues gaming and gambling licenses.
+Online casino review platforms state that they list only licensed operators and indicate adherence to responsible gambling standards.
 Internal controls should also be implemented to ensure that all operational, payment and technical systems and processes operate securely and effectively.
 In addition, operators need to demonstrate adequate business continuity management procedures to ensure that operations can continue in the event of unforeseen circumstances or disasters.